infrawhispers/anansi/README.md

 ## What can anansi be used for?
-anansi has a vector storage and content encoding library developed in Rust, which allows the code to be compiled into WebAssembly (WASM) for use on different platforms, including web browsers and smartphones.
+anansi is an LLM tooling project that has a vector storage and content encoding libraries developed in Rust, which allows the code to be compiled into WebAssembly (WASM) for use on different platforms, including web browsers and smartphones.
 The library includes a conversion technique that decreases the model size while also improving CPU and hardware accelerator latency through a process called quantization.

 By employing quantization, the memory usage of a vector dimension is reduced from 4 bytes to 1 byte, saving **75%** of memory.
 This is done by converting f32 to u8 using scalar quantization.
 Additionally, anansi uses the ONNX runtime to compress embedding models, leading to at least a 2X reduction in the model size.
 These are some of the use cases of anansi
 - **Resource-constrained environments**: anansi can be particularly useful for applications running on devices with limited computational power and memory, such as smartphones or IoT devices.
 The reduced model size and improved latency from quantization enable better performance on these devices compared to other similarity search engines.